Azure/Cloud-Native/website/blog/2022-09-13/index.md

 ![Diagram showing architecture of sample project](img/ACA-Tutorial-AsyncComm-s.jpg)

 Our fictious service named `orders-processor` will be processing messages published into an Azure Service Bus Topic named `orderreceivedtopic`, Dapr Pub/Sub building block will be configured by providing a configuration file named `pubsub-svcbus.yaml` which contains all the needed information to establish the relation between the container app and the service bus topic.
-Then when the message is consumed by the `orders-processor` service, it will store a copy of it into Azure Cosmos DB, we will reply on Dapr State Store building block by providing a configuration file named `statestore-cosmosdb.yaml` to configure the `orders-processor` service with the Azure Cosmos DB.
+Then when the message is consumed by the `orders-processor` service, it will store a copy of it into Azure Cosmos DB, we will rely on Dapr State Store building block by providing a configuration file named `statestore-cosmosdb.yaml` to configure the `orders-processor` service with the Azure Cosmos DB.

 During the code walkthrough, you'll see that we will not introduce any SDK for Azure Service Bus nor Azure Cosmos DB, thanks for the abstracting done by Dapr building blocks, everything will be configured using the component files, so let's jump into the code :)

-:::info Advanced scenarios
+:::info Looking for Advanced scenarios?
-This scenario is a simplified version of a detailed tutorial which covers more advanced scenarios, if you are interested you can check it on [my blog.](https://bitoftech.net/2022/08/25/tutorial-building-microservice-applications-azure-container-apps-dapr/)
+This scenario is a simplified version of a detailed tutorial which covers more advanced scenarios, if you are interested you can check more [Advanced scenarios on my blog.](https://bitoftech.net/2022/08/25/tutorial-building-microservice-applications-azure-container-apps-dapr/)
 :::
 ## Let's build our first Dapr Application and deploy it to Azure Container Apps!
-In today's post, we'll be using Visual Studio Code to build the app using ASP.NET Core 6.0.
+In today's post, we'll be using VS Code to build the app using ASP.NET Core 6.0.
 In the process, we'll setup our development environment with the relevant command-line tools and VS Code extensions.
 In addition to this I will walk you through creating the needed Azure resources to complete this tutorial, we will be relying on Azure CLI for this.

 _Note: Completing this exercise may incur a a cost of a few USD based on your Azure subscription._